-This approach took us to being awarded Purple Flag accreditation from the Association of Town Centre Managers in September 2012 for our management with our partners of our town centre night-time economy.
+This approach and initiatives above led to us being awarded Purple Flag accreditation for our management with our partners of our town centre night-time economy in September 2012.
+The Purple Flag accreditation was renewed in 2016.

 Where we have discretion because relevant representations have been made about licensing applications, we may also take into account the following factors to fulfil our vision: